DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 *What am I even doing?*

 The question surfaced unbidden, and he pushed it away like he always did.
 This was his life.
 It was fine.
 It was safe.
-It was—
+It was -

 The pressure against his chest pulsed once, stronger, and Jason's breath caught.
 His hand went to his sternum again, fingers splayed.